LittlePeanutAA/eKYC/README.md

 ### Crop image
 Training the Corner Detection Model (detect_corners.pt)
 ![alt text](./img/image.png)
-Then using Wrap Perspective with 4 centers of 4 corners box after using NMS to get rid of some boxes in the same place
+Then using Warp Perspective with 4 centers of 4 corners box after using NMS to get rid of some boxes in the same place

 ### Detect information
 Training the Information Detection Model (detect_info.pt)